Marcuccio/alfresco-snippets/snippets.md

 - If you apply a hot edit to the `share-config-custom.xml` you need to refresh all your webscripts from `/share/page/index`.

-- Retrieve a repositoryID: `curl -s -u admin:alfresco "http://<hostname>:8080/alfresco/s/cmis" | grep repositoryId `
+- To repositoryId `curl -s -u admin:alfresco "http://<hostname>:8080/alfresco/s/cmis" | grep repositoryId `

 - CMIS endpoint `/alfresco/service/api/cmis`